-I never made it to Maramures even though it was high on my list I just ran out of time.
+I never made it to Maramures even though it was high on my list, I just ran out of time.
 However, everyone I met that had been there couldn’t speak highly enough of it.

-It is also worth checking out the Merry Cemetery where when someone dies, they receive a blue cross engraved with a humorous event of their lives.
+It is also worth checking out the Merry Cemetery, evidently, when someone is buried here they receive a blue cross engraved with a humorous event of their lives.

-Romania wanted to build King Carol I a summer home to remind him of his Germany roots.
+Romania wanted to build King Carol I a summer home to remind him of his German roots.
 They picked this location because it is similar to the black forest.

 The town also has great restaurants and plenty of shops to walk around in.
-It also had a great outdoor market where you were able to buy fresh goat cheese and other great things.
+It also had a great outdoor market where you were able to buy fresh goat cheese and handmade knick knacks.

 10. The Danube Delta

 This is a great place to get away from it all and just relax.
-When you are tired of site seeing, sick of castles and ready to just to unwind come to the Danube Delta.
+When you are tired of site seeing, sick of castles and ready to just to unwind, come to the Danube Delta.

 These are just a few of the best places in Romania that I found, but I am sure there are more hidden gems out there to explore.